 The only deterrent to these crimes is constant watchfulness on the part of financial institutions and enforcement agencies.
 Compliance to such basic standards as customer due diligence and knowing customer banking patterns can reduce these crimes by preventing new financial crime conduits from taking root.
 But I’ll talk about that more in my next post.

-The problem is massive and constantly changing as money launderers and terrorist groups strive to stay one step ahead of detection.
+The financial crime problem is massive and constantly changing as money launderers and terrorist groups strive to stay one step ahead of detection.
 Progress is being made, but more needs to be done in terms of international cooperation and identifying new strategies employed in these crimes.
 Vigilance is essential if nations, businesses and individuals are to see a reduction in the damage inflicted by these crimes.

 (This is a guest post by Mojca)